Purpose of the Grant Program

 Instructions for filling in the application

-The U.S. student grantees final selection is made by Fulbright Finland in Helsinki.
-The applications are evaluated according to selection factors set by the Fulbright Finland Foundation Board.
+The U.S. student grantees final selection is made by the Fulbright Finland Foundation in Helsinki.
+The applications are evaluated according to evaluation criteria set by the Fulbright Finland Foundation Board.

 Candidates are responsible for securing affiliation with a Finnish institution of higher education, research institution, or other acceptable organization.
 Please see tips for arranging an affiliation below and a hand out to pass on for your prospective host.

 The applicant must attach a letter of affiliation from the host university with the Fulbright grant application, except in a situation where candidate is applying to a degree program in Finland and the university admission decisions are made after the Fulbright deadline.
 Please see specific affiliation letter instructions below.